dd-bim/IfcGeoRef/Documentation/Documentation.md

 LoGeoRef 50 = True

 ```
 The example shows the output if an IfcMapConversion applied to the examined IFC-file.
-Please consider that this level could only be true if you check an IFC-file written in respect to IFC schema version 4.
+Please consider that this level could only be true if you check an IFC-file written in respect to IFC schema version 4 or later.
 The checking tool will look for an element of IfcMapConversion in the file.
 As a second constraint for a true result its source and target attributes must forfill the conditions of LoGeoref 50 (see the UML diagram in the concept section).

 Please consider that the validity of the written data is in the mission of the user or rather of the exporting BIM software that is used for exporting IFC-files.